DFE-Digital/education-benchmarking-and-insights/documentation/developers/features/find-organisation.md

 The `<SchoolInput />` and `<TrustInput />` components manage the input field state, key press events and API `fetch` effects.
 Search results are bound to a list, and when an item is clicked upon, or navigated to with arrow keys and enter pressed, the selected item identifier is set in a hidden `<input />` field.
 The `<form />` is submitted on the Continue `<button />` press, which `POST`s back to the Controller for model validation and, if all is well, redirection to the appropriate establishment home page.

+### Accessible Autocomplete

+The [alphagov/accessible-autocomplete](https://github.com/alphagov/accessible-autocomplete) package was chosen for use here due to its (partial) support by the GDS team and the high level of accessibility support.
+It is also distributed with React integration, has (third party) typings available, and has a high number of downloads/dependents/forks/stars compared.
+Alternatives were to maintain a custom component to manage the accessibility needs, or other GDS branded options such as `Autocomplete` from [@x-govuk/govuk-prototype-components](https://x-govuk.github.io/govuk-prototype-components/autocomplete/), which is used in the Prototype kit.

 ## Configuration

 In Establishment API: